DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ### Install a Keycloak Instance

-For this tutorial, we followed the documented procedure explaining how to install Keycloak on OpenShift ([Keycloak on OpenShift](https://www.keycloak.org/getting-started/getting-started-openshift))
+For this tutorial, we followed the documented procedure explaining how to install [Keycloak on OpenShift](https://www.keycloak.org/getting-started/getting-started-openshift)
 We tested with the Keycloak version 19.0.3

 If you want to install with route on Openshift, you can also get [keycloak-with-route.yaml](keycloak-with-route.yaml) and run: